Azure/azure-sdk-for-js/sdk/communication/communication-rooms/README.md

 }
 ```

-### Update or add participants
+### Add or update participants

-To add new participants, or update existing participants, use the `upsertParticipants` method.
+To add new participants, or update existing participants, use the `addOrUpdateParticipants` method.

 ```js
 const user2 = await identityClient.createUserAndToken(["voip"]);